Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 </pre>

-You can also checkout the changes of this step from github by running following command if you have git installed:

-	git checkout workshop-viewer-customization-step6

 You've now finished writing your extension to respond to a user selecting a model element by displaying that element's properties in a panel and isolating that element in the view.
 Launch the client page and select a model element by clicking on it.
 The model and camera view reset if you clear your selection or click in space.

 <a name="Step7"></a>